 - Big Bad: Kraal.
 Trying to take over some small backwater kingdom, but still qualifies.

 - The Chosen One: Parodied in one scene.
 Ween finds a sword in a stone, tries to pull it, fails and concludes that he is not the chosen one.
 Then Urm points at the hook holding the sword in place.

-- Distressed Damsel: Opale and Guardian of Revuss to a degree.
+- Damsel in Distress: Opale and Guardian of Revuss to a degree.